arnoldmuiruri/Remotive/README.md

 ## Project Status

 This project is currently in development.
-Users can filter tweets by username and keyword and see visual data representation.
 Functionality to search, filter using different parameters and  list job details is in progress.

 ## Project Screen Shots